janvanwassenhove/AutoFill-GoogleForm-Proxy/README.md

 # AutoFill-GoogleForm-Proxy

 ### Introduction
-To test your google forms, mutiple times, with different email address from different proxys
+To test your google forms, mutiple times, with different email address cycling through different proxys.

 ### Initial Setup
 To setup the script, two main options need to be set up: